esacteksab/gh-actlock/README.md

 ## Usage

 > [!NOTE]
 > `gh-actlock` is designed to be run in the root directory of your Git repository.
-It expects a `.github/workflows/` directory containing your workflow files.
+It expects a `.github/` or `.github/workflows/` directory containing your action or workflow files.

 ### Commands